-- 22. Only Action Air versions of handguns listed as approved in the Production Division List on the IPSC website and fitted with one optical/electronic sight may be used in this Division.
-Note that handguns deemed by IPSC to be single-action-only are expressly prohibited.
-The official IPSC protocol used to measure barrel length is illustrated in Appendix E4. - 23.
-Aftermarket parts, components and accessories are prohibited, except as follows: - 23.1 Aftermarket magazines are permitted, subject to 19.2 above. - 23.2 Aftermarket open and optical/electronic sights (see Rules 5.1.3.1 and 5.1.3.2) and mounting plates are permitted, provided their installation and/or adjustment requires no alteration to the handgun other than the milling of the slide in order to facilitate the installation of an optical/electronic sight. - 23.3 Aftermarket grip panels which match the profile and contours of the OFM standard or optional grip panels for the approved handgun and/or the application of tape on grips (see Appendix E3a) are permitted.
-However, rubber sleeves are prohibited. - 23.4 Aftermarket springs are permitted, provided they are in the same configuration as original. - 23.5 Aftermarket trigger assemblies are permitted.
+- 19.3 Aftermarket grip panels which match the profile and contours of the OFM standard or optional grip panels for the approved handgun and/or the application of tape on grips (see Appendix E3a) are permitted.
+However, rubber sleeves are prohibited. - 19.4 Aftermarket springs are permitted, provided they are in the same configuration as original. - 19.5 Aftermarket trigger assemblies are permitted, subject to 16 above.
 A trigger assembly is defined as a mechanism that, once the trigger is pulled, activates the firing sequence of a firearm.
-Note that, if the original trigger includes a trigger safety, then the aftermarket trigger must also include a trigger safety. - 23.6 Aftermarket hammers are permitted. - 23.7 Aftermarket slides which match the profile and contours of the OFM standard for the approved handgun are permitted. - 24.
+Note that, if the original trigger includes a trigger safety, then the aftermarket trigger must also include a trigger safety. - 19.6 Aftermarket hammers are permitted. - 20.
 Optical/electronic sights must be mounted on the upper rear of the slide either in addition to, or replacement of, the rear open sight.
 Racking or cocking handles or other similar protuberances cannot form part of the sight or its mounting.